noushskadoush/adatched_data_story/index.md

 ### 🕵️‍♂️ 4 - Spy Movies and The Cuban Missile Crisis

 Another big political event of the Cold War that shook the public opinion in the US is the Cuban Missile Crisis.
-Lets try again to see how this time-mark influenced overall movie release trends.
+Let's try again to see how this time-mark influenced overall movie release trends.

-> 🤓 _The Cuban Missile Crisis was a tense 13-day standoff in October 1962 between the United States and the Soviet Union over the installation of Soviet nuclear missiles in Cuba, bringing the world to the brink of nuclear war before a peaceful resolution was reached_
+> 🤓 _The Cuban Missile Crisis was a tense 13-day standoff in October 1962 between the United States and the Soviet Union over the installation of Soviet nuclear missiles in Cuba, bringing the world to the brink of nuclear war before a peaceful resolution was reached._

 <br>
 <img src="cuban proportion.png" width="80%" style="display: block; margin: auto;">